sourcegraph/sourcegraph-public-snapshot/doc/dev/proposals/dom-observability.md

 ### Test plan

-The end result will be hard to test in an automated way.
+This will be hard to test in an automated way.
+This is simply because its a hard problem, not because the code is making it harder.
+After this project, we will have higher test coverage.
 It will rely on the browser extension's e2e tests.
-However, I plan on creating a library for observing the DOM and will use Karma/mocha to run unit tests for this in actual browsers.
+The library that this will live in will use Karma/mocha to run unit tests for this in actual browsers.
 The reason for using Karma/mocha is [JSDom doesn't support `MutaionObserver`'s yet.](https://github.com/jsdom/jsdom/pull/2398)

 ### Release plan